trshant-sugoi/stackedit/posts/longest_common_subsequence.md

 	    if the characters pointed in the sequences are the same return lcs_length( sequence1 , sequence2 , sequence 1 pointer -1 , sequence 2 pointer -1 ) + 1
 	    else
-		    return max length of the 2 options of the lcs length with the pointers de in turn.
+		    return max length of the 2 options of the lcs length with the pointers decremented in turn.
     }

+    print lcs_length( string1 , string2 , length of string 1 , length of string 2 )
  ```
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzMjA2ODE3MCwtOTkwMTk4ODE1LDI5Mz
-QxODgyN119
+eyJoaXN0b3J5IjpbLTIwMjc1OTMyNzIsLTk5MDE5ODgxNSwyOT
+M0MTg4MjddfQ==
 -->